sujalrabadiya/Web-Technology/CRUD-Operation/ERRORS.md

   - Error: `MongoNetworkError: failed to connect to server`
   - Cause: Incorrect MongoDB URI or server is not running.
   - Solution: Ensure MongoDB is running and check the URI given in `mogoose.connect()`.
-    Edit MongoDB Connection String to `127.0.0.1` if MongoDB is not connecting.
+    Edit MongoDB Connection String to `127.0.0.1` if MongoDB is still not connecting.

 ---